Jamaica vacation rentals

 During wintertime, evenings can cool off, too, so you’ll want to have a light jacket on hand.
 The country celebrates International Reggae Day in July, with plenty of live concerts, dancing, and food.
 If you’re a foodie, you might want to time your visit for Jamaica’s Food and Drink Festival — several days of celebrating and tasting Jamaican cuisine in the fall.
 While not a common occurrence, Jamaica can experience hurricanes, with the official hurricane season running from June to November.

-What are the top things to do in Jamaica?
+Top things to do in Jamaica

 Dunn’s River Falls